holgern/beem/docs/quickstart.rst

 Receiving information about blocks, accounts, votes, comments, market and witness
 ---------------------------------------------------------------------------------

-Recieve all Blocks from the Blockchain
+Receive all Blocks from the Blockchain

 .. code-block:: python